 \\You can tape the footprints in order on the floor before class, making a winding path around the room.
 Using the visual verse poster, say the verse once together as a class, and then let anyone who wants a turn take the "trek" (walk the footprint path, reading the verse out loud) into Nepal to deliver God's good news.
-Children could carry a Bible as they take the "trek", symbolizing the journey of missionaries bringing the Good News.
+Children could carry a Bible as they take the "trek".